 Jean-Claude Grégoire shows how to improve a dark photo and remove the noise revealed by image correction.

 The photo below shows the difference between the original and the result.
-Click on the image to open it in a new window and see in detail.

 Jean-Claude Grégoire writes: